 Israel's Fertility Specialties Attract International Patients

-No overview of healthcare in Israel would be complete without mention of Israel’s in vitro fertilization (IVF) centers, which rank among the world’s finest.
-The IVF unit at Chaim Sheba is the largest in the country.
-IVF Haifa and Rabin are well known for their excellence.
+No overview of healthcare in Israel would be complete without mention of Israel’s reproductive health and fertility centers, which rank among the world’s finest.
+The IVF unit at Assuta Hospital is the largest in the country.
+IVF centers at Chaim Sheba, Hadassah and Rabin are also renown for their excellent specialists, high number of treatments and high success rates.
 Prices for fertility services can total a fraction of those found in North America.
 At one clinic in Israel, for example, the price of a standard IVF cycle is about $4,000, excluding medication, whereas couples expect to pay $13,000 to $25,000 or more in the US.

 For sightseers and history buffs, Israel offers an abundance of both.
 Jerusalem and its environs abound with religious and historical sites venerated by three of the world’s major religions.
 In Israel’s bustling markets, shoppers will find antiques, rugs, jewelry, and more.
 Israel has more than 60 national parks and 230 nature reserves, many of which are also historic sites.